 When can my electric service be disconnected in Texas?

-– If you don’t pay your bill on time or don’t make arrangements with the REP to pay the charges you owe over time.
+– If you fail to pay your bill on time or do not make arrangements with the REP to pay the charges you owe.

-- If you use your electric service in an unsafe manner as outlined in your service agreement.
+– When you use your electric service in an unsafe manner.

-– If you fail to pay deposits as required by your REP.
+– If you fail to pay your REP’s deposits.

-- If the service is unauthorized or hooked up without a service contract.
+– The service is unauthorized or hooked up without a contract.

-- If the power company’s equipment, such as the meter, has been tampered with.
+– Equipment, such as the power company’s meter, has been tampered with.

-A REP cannot disconnect your service for the following reasons:
+You cannot be disconnected for the following reasons:

-– If a previous resident of your home didn’t pay his/her electric bill on time.
+– If a previous resident of your home did not pay their electric bill.

-- For not paying charges unrelated to electric service.
+– Not paying charges unrelated to electric service.

-- For failure to pay an estimated bill other than a bill rendered pursuant to an approved meter-reading plan.
+– Failure to pay an estimated bill other than a meter-reading plan bill.

 What if my electric service contract is canceled for non-payment?

-In cases where there is no immediate safety issue or evidence of theft of service, the REP must provide written notice of its intention to shut off your power at least ten (10) days before the disconnection date.
+In cases with no immediate safety issue or evidence of theft of service, the REP must provide written notice to shut off your power at least ten (10) days before the disconnection date.

-The notice must tell you why your service is being disconnected, what you can do to avoid disconnection, the charges you will have to pay for disconnection and reconnection, and the total amount that’s overdue.
+The notice must tell you why your service is disconnected, what you can do to avoid disconnection, the charges you will have to pay for disconnection and reconnection, and the total overdue amount.